 To figure out the right spot to do the biopsy, your doctor may take an X-ray.
-Then he'll spray numbing medication into your throat.
+Then they'll spray numbing medication into your throat.

-After he puts in the tube, you may feel uncomfortable in your throat and you won't be able to swallow, but you'll be able to breathe.
+After they put in the tube, you may feel uncomfortable in your throat and you won't be able to swallow, but you'll be able to breathe.
 After it's over, you may have a sore throat, cough, or hoarseness that goes away in a few days.